MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-1. Each stockholder may authorize another person to act for such stockholder by proxy by an instrument in writing.
+1. Each stockholder may authorize another person to act for such stockholder by proxy by an instrument in writing filed with the Secretary.

 2. Proxies continue until the person revokes the proxy in writing.